HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 ### -ThreadsCount

-The number of the concurrent/parallel tasks to use when performing WDAC Simulation.
+The number of the concurrent/parallel tasks to use when performing App Control Simulation.

 * Max is the number of your system's CPU cores.
 * Min is 1.